aaron-grau/curic/rails/projects/goal_app/README.md

 This is nothing to be intimidated by, it only requires a few extra lines of code and an extra column in the `comments` table.
-Here's the [reading on polymorphic associations][poly-reading] if you need a refresher.
+Here's a [reading on polymorphic associations][poly-reading] you can reference.

 Think through what you will need to to make all this happen.
 Think about which associations you will need.
 Each `User` and `Goal` should have